 Do male and female birds with red beaks have the same coloration?

 In some bird species, both males and females exhibit red beaks, while in others, there may be slight differences in coloration between the sexes.
-This can be seen in sexually dimorphic species where males often have more vibrant or pronounced red beaks compared to females.
+In sexually dimorphic species, males often have more vibrant or pronounced red beaks compared to females.

 Can the color of a bird’s beak change over time?